cloudblog004/fantasticfoodies/content/en/posts/1523-recipe-of-favorite-healthy-sweet-and-amp-sour-chicken.md

-So that is going to wrap it up with this exceptional food healthy sweet &amp; sour chicken recipe.
+So that is going to wrap it up with this exceptional food healthy sweet & sour chicken recipe.
 Thanks so much for your time.
 I'm confident that you can make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!